tbreuss/mithril-by-examples/examples/simple-application.md

 ---

 This is the simple application from the official Website.
-It shows off how to do most of the major things you would need to deal with while using Mithril.
+It shows off how to do most of the major things you would need to deal with while using Mithril.js.

 ## UserModel.js